-The Manchester City striker is fighting to be ready for the beginning of the 2013-14 campaign having failed to feature in pre-season after struggling with a knee problem
+The Manchester City striker is battling to be ready for the beginning of the 2013-14 campaign having failed to feature in pre-season after struggling with a knee problem

 By Paul Clennam

-Sergio Aguero is facing a race against time to be fit for the new Premier League campaign.
+Sergio Aguero is facing a race against time to be fit for the new Premier League campaign, Goal can reveal.

 The Argentine striker was an unused substitute for Manchester City's Audi Cup final defeat to Bayern Munich and has thus far failed to feature in a single pre-season game after being diagnosed with muscle and ligament fatigue to his knee.